 A mask has tiny pores in its fabric.
 Pollutants are stopped when they get trapped inside these.
 The different layers that make up a mask play a role here.
 By default an electrostatic charge exists between these layers.
 This magnetism pulls the dust particles to trap them.
 Oil or grease droplets discharge this magnetism and degrade the mask’s performance.

-P95 MASKS – Best Protection And Breathability
+P95 MASKS – Best Of Protection And Breathability

 Each mask has a fixed life after which it should be disposed of properly.
-P95 Masks can maintain their resolve for 40 hours usage.
+P95 Masks can maintain their utility and efficiency for 40 hours usage.
 If the mask has seen limited On-Off use, still the wearer should discard it after 30 days.
 Do not use an old P95 mask lying in your garage or tools box.
 I know you may be finding it hard to find masks online these days.
 Its best to stay indoors and if the need be use a surgical mask.
 Any mask is better than not wearing any mask at all!

 N95 MASKS – Popular Choice Against Virus And Pollution

 Its advantageous to wear a R95 mask over an N95 mask.
 This is because a R95 mask is capable of doing all what an N95 mask can do.
 Plus, it can also protect you from oil-based aerosols.
+This means R95 masks win the N95 vs R95 showdown.
+Sane to expect that their cost is a little higher than N95 masks.

 N99 MASKS – Greater Protection But Heavier To Breathe In